 The Lose Sea in the hills of East Tennessee is one of the most visited caving destinations.
 As impressive as the underground lake is, its history is what really captivated my interest.
 The caverns were used by the Cherokee Indians and mined by the Confederate soldiers.
-When you visit The Lost Sea you’ll enjoy a guided tour of the caverns as well as a guided boat tour of parts of the lake.
+At The Lost Sea you can enjoy a guided tour of the caverns and a guided boat tour of parts of the lake.
 During your tour, you’ll learn about the geological formations and development of the cavern rooms.

 Bell Witch Cave

 When it comes to caves in Tennessee, Bell With Cave isn’t the most impressive.
 The legend behind the cave is what draws you in!

 John Bell was a farmer who lived with his wife and children in Robertson County, Tennessee.
 They lived on a 320-acre farm and their first 13 years on the property were relatively uneventful.
 In the late summer of 1817, that all changed.

 Family members began to see strange animals around the farm and late at night would hear knocking sounds.
 At first, the noises were outside the house, but over time they started being heard inside the house.
 The Bell family would hear the sounds of chains being drug across the floors of the house.
 They would hear stones being dropped, choking sounds, and other strange happenings.
 The family was scared, but as devout members of their local congregation, they kept the problem to themselves.

 When things started to become unbearable for the family, John confided in his neighbor James Johnson.
 Mr. and Mrs. Johnson spent the night with the Bell family.
 And after witnessing the strange noises for several nights, it was decided they should tell more people.
 It wasn’t long before people from miles around were coming to witness the strange and unseen force.
 Eventually, the force gained a voice and became known as the “Bell’s Witch”.